vladstojna/energy-daemon-reader/README.md

 export ERD_SHARED_LIB=/path/to/shared/lib.so
 ```

-Otherwise, put the library in the same directory as your script and name it `erd.so`.
+Otherwise, put the library in the same directory as your script and name it `liberd.so`.

 ```python
 import time